Tim-Brooks/tbrooks8.github.io/_posts/2016-03-13-introducing-precipice.md

 ### Configurable Metrics

 There are multiple metric options provided.
 Some keep total counts for the entire application lifetime.
 Others are rolling, so you can query the metrics for specific time periods.
 I am also working on others that are only written to by a background thread.
 This would be a specialized case for users that demand low latency on permit acquisition.

+A significant point of emphasis in the design of Precipice is to provide back pressure when necessary.
+However, this is not necessarily the only use for Precipice.
+It is possible to configure a GuardRail with a rejected type of [Unrejectable](https://github.com/tbrooks8/Precipice/blob/master/precipice-core/src/main/java/net/uncontended/precipice/rejected/Unrejectable.java) and no back pressure.
+The purpose of this usage would be to utilize only the result latency and count metric components for monitoring execution.

+Finally, the metrics allow configurable types.
+This allows you to create results that are further segemented than just success or failure.
+The HttpAsyncService provides a [good example](https://github.com/tbrooks8/Precipice/blob/master/precipice-samples/src/main/java/net/uncontended/precipice/samples/http/HTTPStatus.java) of a result that defines both status code 200 and status code non-200 as successful results that we would like to moniter.

 ### Simulation Tests